 The Better Market Street project will deliver transformative transportation and street improvements along 2.2 miles of Market Street between Octavia Boulevard and Steuart Street.
-It includes construction of sidewalk-level bicycle lanes, resurfacing, sidewalk improvements, way-finding, lighting, landscaping, transit boarding islands, transit connections, traffic signals, transportation circulation changes, and utility relocation and upgrade.
+It includes construction of improved curb-side bicycle lanes, resurfacing, way-finding, lighting, landscaping, transit boarding islands, transit connections, traffic signals, transportation circulation changes, and utility relocation and upgrade.

 - Support the City of San Francisco's planned growth and economic development

 - Provide faster and more reliable transit service for all users

 - Improve safety, comfort, and mobility for people walking, rolling, bicycling, and riding transit

 - Enhance accessibility for all transit stops, sidewalks, and street crossings